 On September 27, 1831, Ioannis Kapodistrias, the first leader of Greece after the Ottoman occupation, was assassinated in Nafplio.
-His killing robbed the country from the chance to become a modern state sooner.
+His murder robbed the country from the chance to become a modern state sooner.

-Born on Corfu on February 11, 1776, when the island was under Venetian rule.
+Kapodistrias was born on Corfu on February 11, 1776 when the island was under Venetian rule.
 Coming from a noble family, Kapodistrias studied philosophy and law and became a sought-after diplomat who later became Minister of Foreign Affairs of Russia (1816-1822).

-When he became the first governor of the independent Greek state, he built it from scratch and funded it with his personal wealth.
+When he became the first governor of the independent Greek state, he established it from scratch and used his personal wealth to fund this endeavor.

-His first period as a governor was daunting, as the rivalry that arose between the factions during the revolution had not abated, while the country was bankrupt.
+His first period as a governor was daunting, as the rivalry that arose between the factions during the revolution had not abated.
+Furthermore, the country was bankrupt.

 Kapodistrias asked to lead the new Greek state

-Kapodistrias was asked to rule on the basis of the Republican Constitution of Trizina, but as a believer in enlightened despotism, he thought that a constitution and parliamentary bodies were too premature for a state that was not built yet.
+Kapodistrias was asked to rule on the basis of the Republican Constitution of Trizina, but, as a believer in enlightened despotism, he thought that a constitution and parliamentary bodies were too premature for a state that was not yet built.

-On January 18, 1828 he managed to convince parliament to suspend the Constitution.
-So, he achieved absolute power, aided by the Panellinion, an advisory body consisting of 27 members.
+On January 18, 1828, he managed to convince parliament to suspend the Constitution.
+Hence, he achieved absolute power, aided by the Panellinion, an advisory body consisting of twenty-seven members.

-Greece’s first leader set out to put an end to civil conflicts and served immediately to the task of state creation from scratch, demonstrating enviable activity.
+Greece’s first leader set out to put an end to civil conflicts and served immediately for the purpose of creating a state from scratch.

-He founded the National Bank with the help of a Swiss friend who was a banker.
-He adjusted the monetary system, as foreign and Turkish currencies were still circulating in Greece.
+He founded the National Bank with the help of a Swiss friend who was a banker and adjusted the monetary system, as foreign and Turkish currencies were still circulating in Greece.